wesbarron/randomComic-n-node-js/README.md

 an original comic, and a page that displays a random comic with the click of a button.
 #
+Making a change to the read me file to check functionality.
 Web page can be seen @ https://random-comic-node-js.herokuapp.com/